Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Angel’s Trumpet (Brugmansia Suaveolens)

 Hyoscyamine

 Hyoscyamine is a form of atropine.
-It also has a spasmolytic effect and, like atropine, leads to dilationDilation refers to the widening or expansion of a hollow organ or vessel.
+It also has a spasmolysisSpasmolysis is the relaxation of smooth muscle cells, leading to a reduction in muscle spasms.
+Spasmolytic drugs are used in dogs and cats to treat spasms in the gastrointestinal tract or other organs. effect and, like atropine, leads to dilationDilation refers to the widening or expansion of a hollow organ or vessel.
 It can be physiological (normal) or pathological (due to disease). of the pupils (mydriatic).
-It has less effect on the heart, but leads to stronger effects on the nervous system.
+It has less effect on the heart but leads to stronger effects on the nervous system.

-When higher doses are absorbed, it initially has an exciting effect on the CNSCNS stands for the central nervous system, which consists of the brain and the spinal cord.
-It is responsible for processing information and controls many functions of the body., leading to cramps.
+When higher doses are absorbed, it initially has an excitatory effect on the CNSCNS stands for the central nervous system, which consists of the brain and the spinal cord.
+It is responsible for processing information and controls many functions of the body. (central nervous systemThe CNS (central nervous system) consists of the brain and spinal cord.
+It is responsible for processing information and controls most functions of the body and behavior.), leading up to Seizures.

-In severe intoxication, muscle relaxation, a drop in body temperature and ultimately comaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
+In cases of severe intoxication / poisoningIntoxication / poisoning refers to poisoning caused by the intake of toxic substances.
+This can be caused by medications, drugs, chemicals, or other poisons and often requires medical treatment., muscle relaxation, a drop in body temperature, and ultimately a comaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
 In dogs and cats, it can be caused by severe illnesses, poisoning, or neurological problems. occur.

 In humans, the LD is 50–100 mg.

-The Angel’s Trumpet (genus Brugmansia) belongs to the nightshade family (Solanaceae) and contains highly potent tropane alkaloids.
+The angel’s trumpet (genus Brugmansia) belongs to the nightshade family (Solanaceae) and contains highly potent tropane alkaloids.
 These alkaloids have a toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. effect on the central and peripheralPeripheral refers to areas located outside the central part of a system or body.
-In veterinary medicine, this can refer to peripheral nerves, blood vessels, or tissues that are distant from central organs such as the heart or brain. nervous system and lead to severe poisoning in dogs and cats even in small quantities.
+In veterinary medicine, this can refer to peripheral nerves, blood vessels, or tissues that are distant from central organs such as the heart or brain. nervous system and lead to severe poisoning in dogs and cats, even in small amounts.

-The toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. substances in the plant are:
+The toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. active substances of the plant are:

 - Atropine